Supporting Local Communities

 - Federal Enterprise Community or Empowerment Zone

-EDP advances are noncompetitive.
-Our members have access to EDP advances throughout the year.
-EDP advances may be fixed-rate or floating-rate, amortizing or non-amortizing.
-The terms range from three months to 30 years, but may not exceed the term of any financing that the member makes to the project.
-If FHLB Dallas determines that the EDP advance was improperly used, it may be converted to a comparable market interest rate.
+EDP Advances are noncompetitive.
+Our members have access to EDP Advances throughout the year.
+EDP Advances may be fixed-rate or floating-rate, amortizing or non-amortizing.
+The terms range from three months to 40 years, but may not exceed the term of any financing that the member makes to the project.
+If FHLB Dallas determines that the EDP Advance was improperly used, it may be converted to a comparable market interest rate.
 EDP advances must be used to finance loans that have closed within the past three months, or will originate within the next three months from the date of the commitment.